tyronecragg/coursera/getting-and-cleaning-data/Codebook.md

 # Codebook

-## Human Activity Recognition Using Smartphones Dataset

-The data described in the original codebook has been modified as follows:
+The `Human Activity Recognition Using Smartphones` dataset has been modified as follows:

 ### tidy_data.txt